 Baby toes succulents require typical succulent care: full sun and infrequent watering.
-As long as you can provide these heat-loving succulents with enough sunlight they are relatively low-maintenance.
-The active growing period for baby toes succulents is the fall, winter, and spring, while they are dormant in the summer months.
+If you can provide these heat-loving succulents with enough sunlight, they are relatively low-maintenance.
+The active growing period for baby toes succulents is the fall, winter, and spring, and they are dormant in the summer months.

 Baby toes succulents require full sun when they are grown indoors and outdoors.
-Ideally, they should get at least 5 to 6 hours of direct sunlight every day to encourage healthy growth and prevent legginess.
-If you are growing baby toes succulents indoors, you may need to provide them with a grow light to ensure they are receiving enough light throughout the day.
+Ideally, they should receive at least six to eight hours of direct sunlight every day to encourage healthy growth and prevent legginess.
+If you are growing baby toes succulents indoors, you might need to provide a grow light to ensure they are receiving enough light throughout the day.

-These succulents are susceptible to overwatering and should be planted in a well-draining, sandy soil mixture to help control moisture around the roots of the plant.
+These succulents are susceptible to overwatering and should be planted in a well-draining, sandy soil mixture to help control moisture around the roots.
 A cactus or succulent soil mix is ideal and can be found at most nurseries and garden centers.
 You can also make succulent soil at home by mixing one part regular potting soil, one part perlite, and one part sand.

 Baby toes succulents are drought-tolerant and do not require frequent watering.
-The soak and dry watering method is ideal for these succulents.
+The soak and dry watering method is ideal.
 Allow the soil to dry thoroughly between waterings and then water deeply until water streams out of the drainage holes of the pot.
-Baby toes succulents are dormant in the summer so they should be watered sparingly during this time to prevent root rot.
+Baby toes succulents are dormant in the summer so water them sparingly during summer to prevent root rot.

 Temperature and Humidity

 These desert-dwelling succulents are hardy in USDA zones 10a to 11b.
-They appreciate hot, dry climates and are not frost-tolerant.
+They appreciate hot, dry climates and do not tolerate frost.
 If you are growing these succulents outdoors in a climate that experiences cold winters, it is best to grow them in containers so that they can be moved indoors for the winter.

-Be careful not to over-fertilize baby toes succulents as they are sensitive to fertilizer burn.
+Be careful not to over-fertilize baby toes succulents because they are sensitive to fertilizer burn.
 These succulents can tolerate poor-quality soils and do not require regular fertilization.
-If desired, however, they can be fertilized at the beginning of the growing season with a low-strength, balanced fertilizer to help encourage strong growth.
+However, you can lightly fertilize them at the beginning of the growing season with a low-strength, balanced fertilizer to help encourage strong growth.
 Avoid fertilizing baby toes succulents during their dormant period.

 Are Baby Toes Succulents Toxic?

-There is conflicting information available about the toxicity of baby toes succulents.
-In the absence of a confirmed, non-toxic label, it is best to exercise caution with baby toes succulents around children and pets.
+There is conflicting information about the toxicity of baby toes succulents.
+It has been reported that they are toxic to dogs and cats if ingested.
+Therefore, it is best to exercise caution with baby toes succulents around children and pets.